Talkappteam1/TalkApp/README.md

 # Execution

 How can you start chatting?
-1. Download the .apk file from url at github.
+1. Download the .apk file from https://github.com/Talkappteam1/TalkApp.
 2. Install the application.
 3. Open Talk application after installation completed.
 4. Click in it.